2015 Unconventional Yearbook

 The Niobrara Shale Playbook is the tenth in Hart Energy's exclusive series of comprehensive reports delving into north America's most compelling unconventional resource plays.
 Our lineup of topics addresses the plays everyone is talking about and delivers answers to essential questions on reservoirs, active operators, economics, key technologies, and infrastructure issues.
 Each playbook features a full-color map highlighting fields, drilling activity, and significant wells.

-Permian Shale Playbook
+Permian Basin Playbook 2010

 The Permian Basin of West Texas and southeast New Mexico is one of the premier U.S. producing provinces.
 Although its conventional reservoirs are heavily developed, today's unconventional prospects offer attractive targets to long-time players and new entrants alike.
 Such unconventional plays as the Wolfberry, Bone Spring, Barnett and Woodford are highlighted.
 Top operators, economics, key drilling and completion strategies and infrastructure issues are also addressed.